Update One – Neurological & Epidemiological Studies That Falsify Nearly Every Claim in Ley et al., 2014:

 - ignore the first publicized brain-scan study performed on internet porn addicts/controls at Cambridge University (now published), which dismantles their conclusions.

 Why would these authors engage in this kind of distortion?
 Based on some of their statements at the end of “No Clothes,” one wonders if their evident bias arises from uncritical “sex positivity.”
 They seem to conflate Internet porn use with sex, even though today’s internet porn is proving “sex negative” for many young viewers due to a range of porn-induced sexual dysfunctions.
 Somehow the authors deceive themselves that people who are concerned about the effects of internet porn dislike sex or do not respect individual freedom and diverse sexual tastes.
-It’s also likely that their egos, as well as their professional and business success, are now tied to their extreme position.
+It’s also likely that their egos, as well as their professional and business success, are now tied to their position.

-In any event, one reason that reviews like this one survive and flourish is that journalists, and apparently uninformed peer reviewers, seldom investigate the dubious evidence on which they rest.
+In any event, one reason that reviews like Ley et al. survive and flourish is that journalists, and apparently uninformed peer reviewers, seldom investigate the dubious evidence on which they rest.
 Sadly, actual, knowledgeable experts in the field of addiction don’t have time for correcting such distortions.
 In fact, the type of journal in which “No Clothes” appeared is generally off their radar.
 Certainly, the silence of addiction experts should not be taken as agreement here.
 For example, we asked a world expert on DeltaFosB what he thought of David Ley’s review-related comments to a journalist about DeltaFosB:

 The model for hypersexuality in rats, which is where Delta FosB has been studied, is homosexual behavior.
 The only way right now to study Delta FosB in humans as it might relate to sexuality would require us considering homosexuality and homosexual behavior as evidence of a Delta FosB brain change consistent with addiction.
 Again, we are terming male homosexual behavior as a disease.